Chia-Network/chips/CHIPs/chip-evanwinget-titled-cat.md

 ### Optional fee layer and revocation layer

 Royalties and revocability are wanted by some Titled CATs and not others, and forcing either onto all of them would impose cost and machinery on assets that do not need it.
 Making both optional, layered components keeps the common case (a Titled CAT with neither) as cheap as a bare CAT2, while letting the richer cases compose exactly the layers they need.
 The Titled CAT reuses these existing components unchanged.
+Royalties in particular are oriented to the editioned, indivisible case.
+Divisible fungibles generally want identity without a per-trade fee, and the Specification accordingly recommends they omit the Fee Layer (see *Royalty configuration*).

 ### Why not CAT2 + CATalog + Fee CAT + precision-1?

 This is the most important alternative, and it deserves a direct comparison.
 The composition of a plain CAT2 with `precision = 1`, identity registered in CATalog, royalties via the CHIP-56 Fee Layer, displayed as an identity asset via a CATalog flag is reasonable and can reproduce much of the outcome.
 The distinction is where identity lives and what establishing it costs:

-- **Intrinsic versus looked-up.** A Titled CAT's identity *is* its TAIL, bound to the Title Singleton by construction.
-There is no separate record to resolve and no canonical-holder ambiguity.
-The CATalog composition keeps identity in a separate registry entry keyed to the asset ID, which a wallet must look up and trust the registry to resolve.
+- **Intrinsic versus looked-up.** A Titled CAT's identity *is* its TAIL, bound to the Title Singleton by construction, with no canonical-holder ambiguity.
+A wallet reads it by resolving the one object the TAIL already commits to: it walks the Title Singleton's lineage to the current coin and reads the curried fields.
+That lineage is short, because the Title Singleton is spent only at supply changes, and the walk is the same trustless, full-node operation that NFT and DID wallets already perform to resolve a singleton, with every field verifiable against the on-chain commitment.
+There is thus no registry to consult and no trusted third party.
+The CATalog composition instead keeps identity in a separate registry entry keyed to the asset ID, whose answer a wallet must trust the registry to resolve.
 - **No per-asset registration cost.** A 1,000-card game is 1,000 registrations and 1,000 fees under the registry approach.
 Under Titled CAT each title is simply a singleton with no third-party registration step.
 - **Immutable by default, not by configuration.** CATalog's default metadata updater permits updating a CAT's name and ticker.
 Immutability requires deliberately selecting the immutable updater.
 A Titled CAT's identity is immutable by currying.